-The new Inflation Reduction Act approves IRS funding with allocation to hire new employees.
+The new Inflation Reduction Act approves IRS funding with allocation to hire new IRS agents.
 While these hires won’t all be additional enforcement agents, and the hiring will be gradual over time, this authorization could significantly impact taxpayers.

 In the paragraphs below, a tax consultant with the offices of Levy & Associates Tax Consultants answers some of the most important questions you may have about the new Inflation Reduction Act, IRS audits, and hiring.

-What Does the Inflation Reduction Act Entail Regarding IRS Funding?
+What Does the Inflation Reduction Act Entail Regarding IRS Agents Funding?

 The Inflation Reduction Act allocates approximately $78 billion for IRS funding, phased in over ten years.
 The Internal Revenue Service will certainly use some funds for hiring, raises, pensions, benefits, and other employment costs, with as much as $45.6 billion available for “enforcement.”